er-santosh/er-santosh/README.md

 <h1 align="center">Hi 👋, I'm Santosh Tharu</h1>
 <h3 align="center">Full Stack Developer with a passion for delivering seamless, scalable, and user-centric web applications.
-Proficient across the entire stack—from modern front-end frameworks like React to robust back-end architectures and databases.
+Proficient across the entire stack—from modern front-end frameworks to robust back-end architectures and databases.
 Adept at building end-to-end solutions that are performant, maintainable, and aligned with business goals.</h3>

 - 🔭 I’m currently working on [Astrid Portal](https://astridportal.myshopify.com)